diGlitch/PimpMyPiano/README.md

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments
-* Francois Best's MIDI Library for Arduino ported by Hiroshi Suga
+* Francois Best's Mbed MIDI Library for Arduino ported by Hiroshi Suga
-* YoongHM's mbed shift register library
+* YoongHM's Mbed shift register library